CookieSource/wikijs/customization/kernelcomparison.md

 ## TKG

-A highly customizable kernel build system that provides a selection of patches and tweaks aiming for better desktop and gaming performance
+A highly customizable kernel build system that provides a selection of patches and tweaks aiming for better desktop and gaming performance.

 ### How to install TKG